alexandert-dev/alexandert-dev/README.md

 I am a Full Stack Developer.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- I’m working as a Software Engineer and contributing to frontend and backend for building web applications.